BrianSigafoos/briansigafoos.github.io/_posts/2012-06-01-dubai-guide.md

 - travel
 ---

-###### I wrote this guide for friends and [AirBnb][] guests visiting Dubai.
+I wrote this guide for friends and [AirBnb][] guests visiting Dubai.
+Don't miss my top picks section below.
 Try loading it from your phone (responsive so should look great on any device).
 I recommend you bookmark this on your phone, download Google Maps and zoom in to load parts of the city you want to view later offline (Google Maps will cache the map and without cell data you should be able to navigate easily).
 <iframe width="100%" height="400" frameborder="0" marginheight="0" marginwidth="0" scrolling="no" src="http://mapsengine.google.com/map/u/0/embed?mid=z2e_QHRqNrV4.kKA9u0-Zm9AA&amp;ll=25.073472,55.137548&amp;spn=0.013605,0.030041&amp;z=15"></iframe>
 Try a [larger version of this map][]